MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-contextsensitivehelppage-property.md

 ## Remarks

 The value of this property forms the second half of the URL to context-sensitive Help for your app.
 The first half is set in the app.json where you specify the URL to your library of Learn More content.
-For more information, see [Context-sensitive Help](../../deployment/configure-help.md#context-sensitive-help).
+For more information, see [Configure Context-Sensitive Help](../../help/context-sensitive-help.md).

 ## See Also